-For all my efforts to encourage early literacy, I had overlooked creating a math rich environment for my kids.
+For all my efforts to encourage early literacy, I had overlooked creating a math rich environment at home.
 Sure, I had a few number magnets on the fridge, but we hardly talked about math the way we’d read books throughout the day.

 It seems I’m not alone, either.
-In her book, Beyond the Tiger Mom: East-West Parenting for the Global Age, author Maya Thiagarajan noticed a difference between the way eastern and western cultures set their priorities.
-(Full disclosure: I received a free copy of the book.)
+In her book, Beyond the Tiger Mom, author Maya Thiagarajan noticed a difference between the way eastern and western cultures set their priorities.

 While the west focuses on literacy and reading, the east hones in on math and numbers.
 You may have noticed this yourself, from early literacy campaigns for children to the many cartoons geared at helping them read.
 You likely have a bedtime routine and shelves of books, but no routine dedicated to math.

-Here are a few ideas on how to create a math rich environment in your own home.
+Here are a few ideas on how to create a math rich environment at home.
 I list them below in order of youngest to oldest so you can better gauge which activities to try first:

 1. Play with building blocks